Invest2Innovate

 Our Pakistan Startup Ecosystem Report (PSER), published last year, explored the challenges and solutions in detail.
 Some of the reasons most cited by decision-makers are:

-• The Pipeline Problem - Often cited as the main challenge, limited female-founded startups are a significant contributor to the funding gap.
-These businesses are also usually seen as low-growth, fit for low-risk capital.
+Often cited as the main challenge, the limited number of female-founded startups significantly contributes to the funding gap.
+These businesses are usually seen as low-growth and fit for low-risk capital.

-• The Female VC Dilemma - The lack of female VCs and angels is cited as a reason for the gender funding gap, but it's a chicken-and-egg problem.
-Structural inequities lead to fewer women pursuing STEM fields, and even when they overcome this challenge, gaining a seat at the VC table is difficult due to small teams and low turnover.
+The lack of female VCs and angels is cited as a reason for the gender funding gap, but it’s a chicken-and-egg problem.
+Structural inequities lead to fewer women pursuing STEM fields.
+Even when they overcome this challenge, gaining a seat at the VC table is difficult due to small teams and low turnover.
 Moreover, increasing the number of female VCs may help address this issue partially, but biases may still exist.
 Research suggests that both male and female VCs exhibit similar biases toward female founders.

-• Addressing Bias - Implicit bias is often swept under the rug in discussions about gender funding.
-Assuming that a female founder started a business as a "passion project" or a side "hustle" is often viewed negatively, with further assumptions that they will quit midway because of familial responsibilities.
+Implicit bias is often swept under the rug in discussions about gender funding.
+Assuming that a female founder started a business as a “passion project” or a side “hustle” is often viewed negatively, with further assumptions that they will quit midway because of familial responsibilities.
 Holding stereotypical gender views is unacceptable if you are a decision-maker.
-As Halima Iqbal, founder of Oraan, emphasized during her PSER interview that "You cannot question somebody’s ambition based on their gender."
-Evidence also shows that evaluators mark down pitches when feminine traits are displayed, regardless of the presenter's gender.
+As Halima Iqbal, founder of Oraan, emphasized during her PSER interview, “You cannot question somebody’s ambition based on their gender.”
+Evidence also shows that evaluators mark down pitches when feminine traits are displayed, regardless of the presenter’s gender.

-• The Screening Process- The language used during the screening process can perpetuate gender stereotypes and limit funding opportunities for female founders.
-According to Dana Kanze's research, investors tend to ask more "preventional" questions from female founders, while male founders are asked more "promotional questions."
+The language used during the screening process can perpetuate gender stereotypes and limit funding opportunities for female founders.
+According to Dana Kanze’s research, investors tend to ask more “preventional” questions from female founders, while male founders are asked more “promotional questions.”
 This language difference can emphasize potential risks and downsides of a company, rather than highlighting its potential gains and achievements.
-See the image below for examples of language used by VCs.

 What can you do as a VC/Angel to address this subtle but significant bias?

-• Be mindful of the language you use: When pitching your company or answering investor questions, use promotional language even when asked a prevention question (refer to the section “The Screening Process”).
-The evidence clearly shows that language can play a huge role in the process of closing a deal and raising your targeted amount.
+When pitching your company or answering investor questions, use promotional language even when asked a prevention question.
+Evidence clearly shows that language can play a huge role in the process of closing a deal and raising your targeted amount.

 We at Invest2Innovate are committed to actively working toward the change that we wish to see in the ecosystem.
 We are always open to feedback and suggestions.
 If you have any meaningful comments or feedback, feel free to drop us an email.